istio/community/steering/elections/2020/README.md

 # 2020 Istio Steering Committee election guide

 The Steering Committee is composed of nine (9) Contribution Seats and four (4) Community Seats.
-The role of this election is to elect the four Community Seats to the Istio Steering Committee.
+The role of this election is to elect the four Community Seats to the Istio Steering Committee for a one-year term.

 ## Background